dianalam/yelp-classifier/README.md

 * `d3/` contains scripts for feature importance bar chart and network graph viz
 * `presentation/` contains pdf presentation of findings & recommendations

 For the sake of not overloading github, the original data was not uploaded to this repo.
-Yelp data can be accessed at the link provided at the bottom.
+Yelp data can be accessed at the link provided at the bottom of this readme.

 ## installation
 ### clone this repo